precla/irc-bot-nodejs/README.md

 - `!isup` - checks if a specified site is up.
 Example: `!isup www.github.com`
 - `!csgo` - get player info for the game Counter-Strike: Global Offensive
 - `!g`, `!google` - search via google and show first result
+- `!remind` - set a reminder.
+Example: `!remind 16:30 Grab a beer`.
+Limitation: only time allowed, no date.

 ### To-do:
 - add more? ofc!